paperclip-ui/paperclip/docs/integration.md

 Next, go ahead and spin up the designer with `yarn paperclip designer --open`, create a new design anywhere you want, then save it.

 Finally, run `yarn paperclip build` to compile your PC file, and then import into your JS app.
+That's all there is to it!

 ### Webpack integration